MasWag/arith_homfa/doc/ahomfa_util.md

 Here is an example of using the spec2spec command:

-`./build/ahomfa_util spec2spec --reverse true --input ./example/specification.spec --output /tmp/specification_reversed.spec`
+`./build/ahomfa_util spec2spec --reverse -i ./examples/blood_glucose/bg1.spec -o /tmp/bg1.reversed.spec`

-This command reads the specification from **./example/specification.spec**, reverses the specification, and writes the result to **/tmp/specification_reversed.spec**.
+This command reads the specification from **./examples/blood_glucose/bg1.spec**, reverses the specification, and writes the result to **/tmp/bg1.reversed.spec**.

 By default, ahomfa_util reads input from **stdin** and writes output to **stdout** if no input or output file is specified.